Mike Tramp: 2022: Danish Album

-In September 2022, Tramp for the first time in his career released a full set of songs sung entirely in Danish on his new album "For Første Gang".
+In September 2022, Mike Tramp for the first time in his career released a full set of songs sung entirely in Danish on his new album "For Første Gang" followed by danish tour in fall.
 The album features music videos for the three singles released: "Min By", "For Første Gang For Altid" and "Vejkort".

-In October Tramp announced he would be touring Europe and the USA in 2023 and released another single, "What You Got Left", featuring a video directed by his son.
+In October, Mike Tramp announced he would be touring Europe and the USA in 2023 and released another single, "What You Got Left", featuring a video directed by his son.
 The song features ex White Lion Bassist James Lomenzo.